Raccoon Removal

 Live trapping is one of the most effective ways to get rid of raccoons.
 We strategically place the trap and use bait most likely to lure the raccoon.
 If juveniles are present, we can hand remove them and reunite with the mother.
 In certain cases, it is possible to evict raccoons with repellents.

-Once raccoons are removed, it is essential that their entryways are sealed, followed by the repair of insulation and wires.
+Once raccoons are removed, their entryways must be sealed, followed by the repair of insulation and wires.
 We apply sanitization agents and an ectoparasite treatment.

 Signs of Raccoons in the House